hl7ch/ch-vacd/input/pagecontent/index.md

 The documents are based on the IHE Technical Framework „Patient Care Coordination (PCC)“ with the profile „Immunization Content (IC)“.
 The IHE PCC himself references the HL7 Clinical Document Architecture (CDA).

 During the development of the IG a lot of issues popped up which had to be resolved.
-The fact, that the version 2.1 of the CDA was not really in use, lead to the cut of the line to the CDA to be able to set up a proper and usable exchange format based on FHIR.
+The fact that the version 2.1 of the CDA was not really in use led to the cut of the reverse compatibility to the CDA in order to be able to set up a proper and usable exchange format based on FHIR.

 The circumstance to be able to exchange the information across borders had his influence on the specification.
 The [International Patient Summary Implementation Guide (IPS)](http://hl7.org/fhir/uv/ips/) gave some support.